📞 0409 661 342 | ✉️ contact@cooeetours.com.au | 🕐 Office hours: 7am–7pm AEST, daily

 How expensive is the USA for Australian travellers?

 The USA is the most expensive Americas destination for Australians.
 Budget: AUD $180/day (hostels, fast food, public transport); Mid-range: AUD $300–$450/day (mid-range hotels, casual restaurants, some rideshare); Luxury: AUD $700+/day (boutique hotels, fine dining, cars).
-New York, San Francisco, and Hawaii are 20–30% above national average.
-Tipping (18–22%) adds significantly to food and service costs — factor 20% on top of every restaurant bill.
+New York, San Francisco and Hawaii are 20–30% above the national average.
+Tipping (18–22%) adds significantly to food and service costs.
+The ESTA travel authorisation rose to USD $40 in September 2025.

 What's the exchange rate outlook for 2026?

-As of April 2026, AUD $1 = approximately USD $0.70 — weak relative to 5-year averages but stable.
-This means US prices need roughly 43% added to convert to AUD.
-Argentine peso has the opposite dynamic: the 'blue dollar' market gives 30–50% more than the official rate when using USD cash.
+As of mid-2026, AUD $1 = approximately USD $0.71 — weak relative to 5-year averages but fairly stable.
+This means US prices need roughly 40% added to convert to AUD.
+Argentina no longer offers a "blue dollar" arbitrage: currency controls were lifted in April 2025 and the official, MEP and blue rates have converged.
 Other regional currencies (Peruvian sol, Mexican peso, Brazilian real, Colombian peso) are reasonably stable against AUD.
-Exchange rates affect budget more than any other single factor — monitor before booking and in-country.
+Exchange rates affect your budget more than almost any other single factor — monitor them before booking and in-country.

 Is a Galápagos cruise worth the cost?

 For most travellers, yes.
 A 7-night cruise starts from AUD $4,500 pp (basic class) and runs to AUD $15,000+ for luxury.
-Adds approximately AUD $450 for the park fee (raised to USD $200 in Aug 2024) plus INGALA card (USD $20).
-Land-based Galápagos is possible from AUD $2,500 pp for 7 nights but misses the outer islands and some wildlife concentrations.
-Our specialists recommend cruise for first-timers wanting to see most islands, land-based for longer stays and flexibility.
+Add approximately AUD $310 per person for fees: the Galápagos National Park entry fee (raised to USD $200 in August 2024) plus the USD $20 INGALA/TCT transit card, both payable in USD cash on arrival.
+Land-based Galápagos is possible from AUD $2,500 pp for 7 nights but misses the outer islands.
+We recommend a cruise for first-timers wanting to see most islands, land-based for longer stays and flexibility.

 How much should I budget for food?